emetsger/osf-packaging/osf-cli/README.md

 -o (-output, --output) FILE                  : path to the directory where the package will be written -v (-version, --version)                     : print version information
 ```
 The `-c, -m, -n` and `-o` options are required.
 The OSF Java client must be configured so that it knows which running OSF instance to attach to.
-Additional metadata is specified in a bag metadata properties file.
-Some of this metadata will be required in order to produce a conforming package.
-The package name is one of these required metadat properties - it is used to both name the package and the bag.
+Additional metadata is specified in a bag metadata properties file, and is used to describe the bag in accordance with the Data Conservancy BagIt Profile.
+The package name is used to both name the package and the bag.
 Finally, the output location will tell the CLI where to write the package.

 ###OSF Java Client Configuration
 Configuration mut be supplied for both the v1 and v2 endpoints, since both are needed to build the package.
 An example is below: